 We believe in equality and justice for all.
 To achieve this vision in New York State, we must address the sex trade, especially prostitution, through a solution that will shrink this exploitative industry and provide resources to those impacted by it.
 The lifelong psychological harm and trauma the sex trade causes can never be regulated away.
 As an alliance, we seek to:

-Decriminalize people who are bought and sold in the multi-billion dollar sex trade.
+End the arrest and incarceration of people who are bought and sold in the multi-billion dollar sex trade.

 Fund and implement comprehensive services, including housing, trauma-informed medical and mental health services, education and job training, for people in prostitution.
 These must include exit strategies for those who wish to leave the sex trade.